 List Price: $105.95

 Availability: Usually ships in 24 hours

 Successfully tested in the authors' courses at Boston University and Harvard University, this text combines theory and practice in presenting traditional and new epidemiologic concepts.
 Broad in scope, the text opens with five chapters covering the basic epidemiologic concepts and data sources.
 A major emphasis is placed on study design, with separate chapters devoted to each of the three main analytic designs: experimental, cohort, and case-control studies.
 Full chapters on bias, confounding, and random error, including the role of statistics in epidemiology, ensure that students are well-equipped with the necessary information to interpret the results of epidemiologic studies.
 An entire chapter is also devoted to the concept of effect measure modification, an often-neglected topic in introductory textbooks.
 Up-to-date examples from the epidemiologic literature on diseases of public health importance are provided throughout the book.
 The Third Edition is a thorough update that offers: • New examples, the latest references, and public health statistics. • Nearly 50 new review questions. • Updated discussion of certain epidemiologic methods. • New figures depicting epidemiologic concepts.

 - Epidemiology: with STUDENT CONSULT Online Access, 5e (Gordis, Epidemiology)

 - Health Behavior and Health Education: Theory, Research, and Practice

-- Essentials Of Health Policy And Law (Essential Public Health)
+- Essentials Of Biostatistics In Public Health (Essential Public Health)

 Scribendi offers Books and Software in association with Amazon.com.
 Portions copyright Amazon Inc. and its affiliates used under license.